jamescherti/compile-angel.el/README.md

 The *compile-angel* modes **speed up Emacs by ensuring all libraries are byte-compiled and native-compiled**.
 Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.

-The author of *compile-angel* was previously a user of *auto-compile* but encountered an issue where several .el files were not being compiled by *auto-compile* (see the explanation below), resulting in Emacs performance degradation due to the lack of native compilation.
+The *compile-angel* author was previously an *auto-compile* user but encountered an issue where several .el files were not being compiled by auto-compile (see the explanation below), resulting in Emacs performance degradation due to the lack of native compilation.
 After extensive experimentation and research, the author developed *compile-angel* to address this problem. **The compile-angel package guarantees that all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.**

+After extensive experimentation and research, the `compile-angel` author created the package to solve this problem.
+The `compile-angel` package ensures that all `.el` files are consistently byte-compiled and native-compiled, significantly improving Emacs performance.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**